waste-of-kindergarten/xpython37-v0.1/python/Doc/using/cmdline.rst

    specifying the :option:`-B` option.

-.. envvar:: PYTHONPYCACHEPREFIX

-   If this is set, Python will write ``.pyc`` files in a mirror directory tree at this path, instead of in ``__pycache__`` directories within the source tree.
-This is equivalent to specifying the :option:`-X` ``pycache_prefix=PATH`` option.

-   .. versionadded:: 3.8

 .. envvar:: PYTHONHASHSEED

-   If this variable is not set or set to ``random``, a random value is used to seed the hashes of str and bytes objects.
+   If this variable is not set or set to ``random``, a random value is used to seed the hashes of str, bytes and datetime objects.

    If :envvar:`PYTHONHASHSEED` is set to an integer value, it is used as a fixed seed for generating the hash() of the types covered by the hash